department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 A VHIC is a more secure ID card.
 A VHIC gives you:

-- Increased security for your personal information.
-No personal information is on the magnetic strip or bar code.
+- **Increased security for your personal information.** No personal information is on the magnetic strip or bar code.
-- Easy access to your unique member identifier.
-The Department of Defense assigns you a unique member identifier, also called an electronic data interchange personal identifier or EDIPI.
+- **Easy access to your unique member identifier.** The Department of Defense assigns you a unique member identifier, also called an electronic data interchange personal identifier or EDIPI.
 This identifier allows us to easily find your health record.
-- Accessibility features.
-The letters “VA” are inscribed in Braille to help visually impaired Veterans recognize and use the card.
+- **Accessibility features.** The letters “VA” are inscribed in Braille to help visually impaired Veterans recognize and use the card.
-- Protection against counterfeiting and identity theft.
-Microtext helps prevent reproductions.
+- **Protection against counterfeiting and identity theft.** Microtext helps prevent reproductions.
-- A salute to your military service.
-The card shows the emblem of your latest branch of service, as well as some special awards if they apply.
+- **A salute to your military service.** The card shows the emblem of your latest branch of service, as well as some special awards if they apply.

 ## What do I do if my VHIC is lost or stolen?
 If your VHIC is lost or stolen, contact the VA medical facility where your picture was taken to ask for a new card.
-You may also call 877-222-VETS (8387).
+You may also call 877-222-VETS (<a href="tel:+18772228387">877-222-8387</a>).
 You’ll need to provide identification information again.

 ## What do I do if I still have questions?

-Call our toll-free hotline at 877-222-VETS (8387), Monday through Friday, 8:00 a.m. to 8:00 p.m.
+Call our toll-free hotline at 877-222-VETS (<a href="tel:+18772228387">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.

 ## Interested in another type of VA ID card?